ptavarez/intro-to-react/README.md

 },
 ```

 If you click the `click me` button, your counter state should be updating!
-What if you want to reset without refreshing?
+What if you want to reset without refreshing the browser?
 We could do that.

 Let's add the following code to our resetCounter function:
 ```javascript